comevussor/Apache-Hive-queries-on-IMDB-open-database/HBase work on IMDB dataset.md

-# HBase work based on IMDB dataset
+# HBase based on IMDB dataset

+## Create and fill a table

 I'm using an edge node of an Hadoop cluster.